 Don't sign up for too many community college classes at once, or else you may find yourself feeling overwhelmed, and your high school grades may drop.

-You will want to think carefully about which community college class to take in order to maximize their usefulness and how much you learn.
+You will want to think carefully about which community college classes to take in order to maximize their usefulness and how much you learn.
 Although high school students often can't sign up for classes until after full-time college students have, you will likely still have a lot of potential class options left to choose from.

 Read through your community college’s course catalog and think about the following questions to help you choose which courses to take: